Fraud and security, Products

 Are one-time passwords secure?

-However, one-time passwords can still be abused by hackers, so we recommend using SIM-based verification methods like Flash Call Verification and Data Verification.
-These methods require users to engage with a prompt on their mobile devices, making life more difficult for opportunistic hackers.
+Still, OTPs can be vulnerable to hackers.
+That’s why we recommend SIM-based verification methods which require users to interact with a prompt on their mobile devices, making life hard for opportunistic hackers.

 What are the benefits of OTPs?

 OTPs are highly versatile, leveraging the widespread use of mobile devices to reach users across the globe.
-They can be delivered through varied and convenient channels, making them accessible and user-friendly.
+They can be delivered through different channels, making them accessible and user-friendly.

 With OTPs, organizations can offer their users a secure, scalable, and hassle-free authentication experience, safeguarding sensitive information and instilling trust in their digital platforms.